 I wonder if the monastery is like boarding school, somewhere you graduate from, or whether that is their chosen path for life.
 Whatever the reality for a young monk, they seem to enjoy time with their friends, hanging out in the historic, strangely commercial World Heritage listed town of Luang Prabang.

-We’re back in Thailand’s luxurious realms now - the land of chilli and sugar.
+We’re back in Thailand’s luxurious realms now – the land of chilli and sugar.
 We’ve secured some lovely digs in Chiang Mai for the next month and the backpacks are stored away in our wardrobe.
 We have a fridge.
 We bought a $6 kettle.
 Oh yeah, baby, we’re living the highlife!
-I look forward to catching you up on our last few days in Laos, spent on a ‘slow boat’ on the Mekong, and then of course introducing you to our home for the next month or so – Chiang Mai.
+I look forward to catching you up on our last few days in Laos, spent on a ‘slow boat’ on the Mekong, and then of course introducing you to our Chiang Mai hotel which we will call home for the next month or so.